MOG Coin Price Hits $0.0000 on Top Exchanges (MOG)

-MOG Coin (MOG) traded 15.5% higher against the U.S. dollar during the one day period ending at 18:00 PM Eastern on September 9th.
-Over the last seven days, MOG Coin has traded 3.1% lower against the U.S. dollar.
-MOG Coin has a total market cap of $334.35 million and approximately $18.88 million worth of MOG Coin was traded on exchanges in the last 24 hours.
-One MOG Coin token can now be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
+MOG Coin (MOG) traded 5.8% higher against the US dollar during the 24 hour period ending at 9:00 AM Eastern on September 14th.
+One MOG Coin token can now be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
+MOG Coin has a market cap of $374.19 million and approximately $21.74 million worth of MOG Coin was traded on exchanges in the last day.
+In the last week, MOG Coin has traded 31.8% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.